Brshank/ScotlandYard/README.md

 GAME OF SCOTLAND YARD
 ---------------------

 This is a custom version of the classic board game, Scotland Yard .The game uses the London map used in the original game.
 The moves of Mr. X are made by the machine, and the moves of the detectives are to be made by the human player(user input).
-This version has an improved AI for Mr. X, and also features the use of black tickets by Mr. X. i18n support and German translation added as well.
+This version has an improved AI for Mr. X, having 70% succes rate for fleeing away.

 **AUTHORS**
 -------